Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 	Host-based Intrusion Detection Systems (HIDS) - HIDs monitors the traffic flow from a single endpoint device.
 It aims to investigate the traffic on a particular device.
 If a signature is identified, an alert is created.

 <h3> Intrustion Prvention System (IPS) </h3>
 IPS is an active protecting solution for preventing possible malicious activities/patterns, abnormal incidents, and policy violations.
+It is responsible for stopping/preventing/terminating the suspicious event as soon as the detection is preformed.
+Four main types are as follows:
+	Network Intrusion Prevention System (NIPS) - Monitors the traffic flow from various areas of the network.
+The aim is to protect the traffic on the entire subnet.
+	Behavior-based Intrusion Prevention System (Network Based Analysis - NBA) -Monitors the traffic flow from various areas of the network.
+Aims to protect the traffic on the entire subnet.
+If a signature is identified, the connection is terminated.
+Requires a training period in order to function well.
+	Wireless Intrusion Prevention System (WIPS) - Monitors the traffic flow from a wireless network.
+Aims to protect wireless traffic and stop possible attacks that could be launched from there.
+If a signature is identified, the connection is terminated.